mukherjeesrabana99/school_management_application/README.md

-4.Lastly the 'templates' and 'static' folders are created, and kept maintaing the same directory level with those app folders.
+4.Lastly the 'templates' and 'static' folders are created, and kept preserving the same directory hierarchy with those app folders.